The 12 Best Free Note Taking Apps to Use in 2022

 Other times it was a journal in my backpack.

 I moved to a note taking app on my smartphone, because of:

 - Convenience: Obviously if I already have a phone in my pocket, it’s simple to start using it right away without carrying a pen along with paper.
 This simplifies everything.

 - Searching: Something that’s hard to do with paper?
 Searching for what you wrote down.
 You can look back at it, but if you want to keep it for any amount of time, you must retype and save it.
 With an amazing note taking app, you don’t have to do this.
 If you remember a random idea, you can search back through all of your notes to find it.
 Note taking apps make it simple to keep up with your information.

-- Accessibility: Beyond the convenience in your pocket, most note taking apps also provide remarkable accessibility.
+- Accessibility: Beyond the convenience in your pocket, most note taking tools also provide remarkable accessibility.
 You can add, copy and edit your notes from a laptop, tablet or phone.
 This helps you transfer notes to work accounts or easily share them with friends.

 ALSO: Take a look at these best note taking strategies!

 With those factors in mind, let’s examine the best note taking app for you to try this year.

 The Notepad by ClickUp is a Chrome extension that you can download and then use across the web.
 It stays in the bottom corner of your choice, creating a simple way for you to jot down reminders or do research as you’re browsing.